BRIXTOL/rollup-utils/readme.md

 // => [ commonjs(), ts(), terser() ]
 ```

-The value supplied must be a prefedined value:
+The value supplied must be a predefined value:

 <!-- prettier-ignore -->
 ```ts